-Therefore, introducing GE1$\slash$1 muon station into CMS, consists in reducing the level-1 (L1) muon trigger rates as shown in Figure~\ref{fig:PhaseIISim}.
-The muon lever-arm between the adjacent CSCs and the GEMs will allow determining the muon $p_{T}$ by measuring the bending angle due to the magnetic field in the first muon station alone.
-This $p_{T}$ measurement, independent from the one based on the muon bending through the whole detector will allow the maintenance of a low momentum threshold.
-It would be crucial for a broad spectrum of physics processes whose signatures are characterized by the presence of low $p_{T}$ muons in the final state.
-Few examples, ranging from new physics searches to the measurements in the Higgs sector in standard model like Higgs decaying via $\tau \mu \slash$CF$_{4}$ in proportion 70$\slash$30 and of 45$\slash$15$\slash$40, respectively, are used.
-The choice of using CF$_{4}$ quencher in the latter case is driven by its good timing charateristics~\cite{good_timing} and the fact that it is non-flammable, non-corrosive for metals and is safer with respect to other hydrocarbons like methane.
+Introducing the GE1$\slash$1 muon station will help to reduce the level-1 (L1) muon trigger rates as shown in Figure~\ref{fig:PhaseIISim}.
+The distance between adjacent CSCs and GEMs will allow determination of the muon $p_{T}$ by measuring the bending angle due to the magnetic field in the first muon station alone.
+This $p_{T}$ measurement, independent from the one based on the muon bending through the rest of the detector, will allow the maintenance of a low momentum threshold.
+It will be crucial for a broad spectrum of physics processes whose signatures are characterized by the presence of low $p_{T}$ muons in the final state.
+A few examples include the search for the lepton flavor violating decay $\tau \rightarrow 3 \mu$, Higgs boson decays $h \rightarrow ZZ \rightarrow 4 \mu$ and $h \rightarrow 4 \mu$, $B$ meson decay $B \rightarrow 2 \mu$, and two-Higgs doublet model extended with a scalar singlet (2HDM + S) (Higgs) decay $h \rightarrow aa \rightarrow bb \mu\mu$~\cite{cmsTdr}.